What is Masitas de Puerco?

 Anyways….One day, after coming home from work, the irresistible aroma of Masitas de Puerco greeted me outside.
 It lured me into the kitchen, where a pot of these delectable pork chunks was simmering.
 No time for questions; I grabbed a fork and took that first magical bite.
 The pork was tender on the inside, with a delightful crunch on the outside, and the flavors danced on my taste buds.

 Just like I said when I shared the Pollo Asado recipe, the secret behind this recipe’s extraordinary taste is the Cuban mojo criollo (pronounced moh-hoh kree-oyo).
 It’s a delightful concoction of sour orange juice, garlic, salt, oregano, and cumin.
 Sour oranges, known as Seville oranges, are the stars of this show.
 If you can’t find them in your area, don’t worry; naranja agria is readily available at any Latin supermarket.

 While every Cuban family has its unique twist on mojo, the base remains the same.
 Our recipe, influenced by my husband’s family, is characterized by an abundance of spices like cumin and oregano, resulting in a flavor explosion you won’t forget.

 Masitas de Puerco Recipe Tips

-Frying – Using lard is traditional but when I don’t have any vegetable, corn or canola oil can be substituted.
+Frying – Traditionally, lard is used for frying, but vegetable, corn, or canola oil can also be substituted.

 Masitas de Puerco Perfect Sides